DawnVespero/TheBlackSunLodge/Releases/Horse Rotorvator.md

 ### Artwork

-The cover art of the original LP release of the album features a photograph of the bandstand at London’s [Hyde Park](https://en.wikipedia.org/wiki/Hyde_Park,_London).
-The location was likely chosen due to it having been the site of[an IRA attack in 1982](https://en.wikipedia.org/wiki/Hyde_Park_and_Regent%27s_Park_bombings) which killed, among others, seven bandsmen and seven horses.
-The location would also later be referenced through the track ‘[[Hydlepark]]’ on the 1995 album [[Worship The Glitch]].
+The cover art of the original LP release of the album features a photograph of the bandstand at London’s [Regent Park](https://en.wikipedia.org/wiki/Regent%27s_Park).
+The location was likely chosen due to it — along with nearby [Hyde Park](https://en.wikipedia.org/wiki/Hyde_Park,_London) — having been the site of [an IRA bombing in 1982](https://en.wikipedia.org/wiki/Hyde_Park_and_Regent%27s_Park_bombings) which killed, among others, seven bandsmen and seven horses.
+The latter location would also later be referenced through the track ‘[[Hydlepark]]’ on the 1995 album [[Worship The Glitch]].

 The later 1988 CD release features a fisheye lens photograph of the sculpture *[Physical Energy](https://en.wikipedia.org/wiki/Physical_Energy_(sculpture)#Casts)* by George Frederic Watts, located in London’s Kensington Gardens.